Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 In order to derive our likelihood more easily, we define an enumeration map $f$, so that we can write out a high-information dataset as a vector of counts:

 This enumeration orders household outcomes first in terms of the number of contacts and secondly in terms of the number of cases among these contacts.
-Given households of size one are not included in the dataset, the enumeration starts counting from $f(1,0) = 0, f(1,1)=1$ and $f(2,0)=2$, which are the indices corresponding to households with 1 contact and 0 cases, 1 contact and 1 case and 2 contacts and 0 cases respectively.
-The counting stops at $K = f(m,m)$, which corresponds to a household of size $m+1$ in which each of the $m$ contacts are infected.
-We also define the element wise inverses of $f$, $f_n$ and $f_z$, such that $f(f_n(k),f_z(k))=k$.
-We can therefore represent a high-information dataset by a flat vector, $\mathbf{C}\in \mathbb{N}^K$ where $C_k$ is the number of households with $f_n(k)$ initially susceptible contacts and $f_z(k)$ non-primary cases.\\
+Given households of size one are not included in the dataset, the enumeration starts counting from $f(1,0) = 0, f(1,1)=1$ and $f(2,0)=2$, which are the indices corresponding to households with 1 contact that avoids infection during the study, 1 contact which becomes a non-primary case and 2 contacts which both avoid infection respectively.
+The counting stops at $K = f(m,m)$, which corresponds to a household of size $m+1$ (including the primary case) in which each of the $m$ contacts are infected.
+We also define the element wise inverses of $f$, $n(\cdot)$ and $z(\cdot )$, such that $f(n(k),z(k))=k$.
+We can therefore represent a high-information dataset by a flat vector, $\mathbf{C}\in \mathbb{N}^K$ where $C_k$ is the number of households with $n(k)$ initially susceptible contacts and $z(k)$ non-primary cases.\\